 Some countries are today placing greater emphasis on the preservation and enhancement of individual rights.
-A few have gone so far as to call for "humanitarian intervention" in order to protect human beings from their own national authorities.
-These are all ideas that seek to modify a five- or six-hundred-year-old order based on the nation-state.
+A few have gone as far as to call for "humanitarian intervention" in order to protect human beings from their own national authorities.
+These are all ideas that seek to modify a five- or six-hundred-year old order based on the Nation-State.
 In theory, these ideas are derived from noble sentiments.
-But the United Nations is based on the nation-state and the maintenance of international security (i.e. the sum total of national securities) is what it is all about.
-And yet, at the same time, many of the UN's shortcomings can be traced to the nation-state.
+But the United Nations is based on the Nation-State and the maintenance of international security (i.e. the sum total of national securities) is what it is all about.
+And yet, at the same time, many of the UN's shortcomings can be traced to the Nation-State.

-The Charter embodies a fundamental tension between the human being and the nation-state: on the one hand, it urges the peoples of the world to defend and promote a series of universal principles; on the other, it recognizes and even broadens many of the rights which nation-states have arrogated to themselves.
+The Charter embodies a fundamental tension between the individual human being and the Nation-State.
+On the one hand, it urges the peoples of the world to defend and promote a series of universal principles.
+On the other hand, it recognizes and even broadens many of the rights which Nation-States have been arrogating to themselves for centuries.

-For almost two hundred years the inhabitants of the world have based their professional careers and even their lives on the shared notion that, in one way or another, nations are distinct, and therefore differ from one another.
-Perhaps this trend would have overwhelmed us by now had it not been for the recurrence of military conflicts, especially the two tragic and sobering world wars during this century.
+For almost two hundred years the inhabitants of the world have based their professional careers and even their lives on the shared notion that, in one way or another, nations are distinct and therefore differ from one another.
+Perhaps this trend would have overwhelmed us by now had it not been for the recurrence of military conflicts, especially the two tragic and sobering world wars in this century.

 Caused by certain manifestations of exaggerated and threatening nationalisms, they gave rise, paradoxically, to a vigorous crusade for universal human values and international solidarity.
-The UN was itself the product of this renewed internationalism, inspired by our shared human goals which, for a moment, seemed to bury perceived national differences.
+The UN was itself the product of this renewed internationalism, inspired by shared human goals which, for a moment, seemed to bury perceived national differences.
 The UN founders, however, were unable to take the international organization that one final leg of the way: a world authority.
-That is the step we still have to take.
-The United Nations, it is ironic to note, was to fall victim to the very threats it was supposed to deter: the pursuit of parochial interests by the nation-state.
+That is the step that we still have to take.
+The United Nations, it is ironic to note, was to fall victim to the very threats it was supposed to deter: the pursuit of parochial interests by the Nation-State.

 The history of the UN is, in a sense, the history of the conflict between nationalism and internationalism.
-Its saddest chapters have been the work of nationalists; its best pages have been written when its members have recognized their common dreams and aspirations.
-And the Charter is an example of that inherent contradiction: humanity's high aims are proclaimed in its preamble, while in one provision after another the rights and prerogatives of states are preserved intact.
+Its saddest chapters have been the work of nationalists; its best pages have been written when its Members have recognized their common dreams and aspirations.

-Critics of the UN invoke those provisions; its defenders allude more often to the preamble.
-Debates within the UN have frequently reflected that dichotomy, which on occasion has resulted in tension and friction between the participants.
+And the Charter is an example of that inherent contradiction: humanity's high aims are proclaimed in its Preamble, while in one provision after another the rights and prerogatives of States are preserved intact.
+Critics of the Organization invoke those provisions; its defenders allude more often to the Preamble.
+The debates at the UN have frequently reflected that dichotomy which on occasion has resulted in tension and friction between the participants.